chrisamoore/hardpw/source/readme.txt

 -- =================================================================

 Keyloggers that record time between keystrokes (research).
-        Even if these exist, a hardened password is still much more secure, someone will have to train themselves to type a password with the correct timings (assuming these were obtained).
+        Even if these exist, a hardened password is still much more secure,someone will have to train themselves to type a password with the correct timings (assuming these were obtained).

 -- =================================================================